bain-cs110/bain-cs110.github.io/pages/syllabus.md

 If you are submitting a partially complete assignment, please include a file (or a Canvas comment) that explains which parts of the assignment you completed and which parts you did not.
 If you were having a specific problem with completing that part of the assignment (other than "ran out of time"), make sure to describe what you tried and why you were unable to fix it.

-If you submit an assignment that requires the grader to make any sort of change in order to successfully run your program, you will receive a deduction from your score.
+If your program does not run, you will not receive full credit no matter how small the error.

 You will receive your assignment grades on Canvas within a week of your submission.
 On occasion, your grader may make an error on an assignment.
 If you have any grading questions/concerns, please comment on the assignment in Canvas within 1 week of the grades being released.
 Please do not email course staff about grade discrepancies.

 ### Tutorial Grading

-Tutorials are graded on a Pass/Fail scheme.
-As long as you attend Tutorial and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive a Pass.
-The idea of the tutorials is to provide you with opportunities to both practice your own programming skill *as well as learn to communicate with and help other programmers*.
+The idea of the Tutorials is to provide you with opportunities to both practice your own programming skill *as well as learn to communicate with and help other programmers*.
+As such, these Tutorials will be held on Wednesdays (with one exception) during our scheduled class time during the quarter.

+These will start the second week of class and you will sign up for a particular Tutorial group at the end of Week 1.

+By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems , push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.

 This course is meant to a be a learning community which requires the dedicated participation of all members.
-While attendance is only required for the first Tutorial, you must submit your tutorial by Wednesday at 11:59pm each week.
-No late submissions will be accepted.
+Attendance is required for the first Tutorial, but you may choose to submit future tutorials remotely.

+If you attend the Tutorial session in-person and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive full-credit.
+If you choose not to attend in-person, then your assignment will be reviewed for completion _and accuracy_ meaning you may nor may not receive full credit.

+We will not accept late tutorial submissions.

 ### Project Grading